boylesoftware/x2node2/docs/db.databaseconnection.release.md

 The connection object is no longer usable after this method call.

+If there is an active transaction associated with the connection (see [DatabaseConnection.beginTransaction()](./db.databaseconnection.begintransaction.md) method), the connection cannot be released until the transaction is ended.
+This method throws an error and the application crashes (considered a programming error) if attempted.

-Note for implementations: throwing an error from this method normally leads to the application crash.
+Note to implementors: throwing an error from this method normally leads to the application crash.